 Ethical considerations

-The study was approved by the regional ethics review board in Stockholm, Sweden.
-The ethics review numbers are 2015/426-31 and 2016/461-32.
+The study was approved by the regional ethics review board in Stockholm, Sweden (2015/426-31 and 2016/461-32).

 Results

 We analysed data from 26 965 trauma patients (Table 1), after excluding 78 patients with missing date and time of trauma.
 The total number of missing observations across all variables was 9 984 in the entire study cohort.
 The dataset with the highest percentage of missing observations was the non-metropolitan dataset, with 48% incomplete observations.
 The variable with the highest number of missing values was RR, with 8 296 missing values, or 31% of the total values for this variable.
 The percentages of missing values for the other model predictors were 8% for GCS and 9% for SBP.